-Wendy Marcinkus Murphy is an Assistant Professor of Management with teaching responsibilities in organizational behavior for both undergraduate and graduate programs.
-She also serves as the Coordinator for the Mentoring Programs through the Center for Women's Entrepreneurial Leadership (CWEL).
+Wendy Marcinkus Murphy, Ph.D. is an Associate Professor of Management at Babson College.
+She primarily teaches organizational behavior for undergraduates and managing talent in the graduate programs, as well as customized executive education.
+Currently, she is Co-Director of the Foundations of Management and Entrepreneurship (FME) program, a yearlong interdisciplinary course in which students create, develop, launch, and manage a business.
+She has served as the Faculty Advisor for the Mentoring Programs through the Center for Women's Entrepreneurial Leadership (CWEL).
 Prior to joining the faculty at Babson College, she taught at Boston College and Northern Illinois University.
-She spent her early career as a buyer for Filene’s, a Division of May Department Stores (now Macy’s).
 She earned her A.B., M.S., and Ph.D. from Boston College.

 Professor Murphy’s research interests are in the area of careers.
-Her work focuses on mentoring and developmental networks, gender in the workplace, identity issues, and the work-life interface.
-Specifically, she is interested in the initiation and cultivation of developmental relationships through blended technologies including email and social media.
-Her research explores the mutual learning that occurs through developmental relationships for the benefit of individuals and organizations.
+Her work focuses on mentoring and developmental networks, identity, and the work-life interface.
+Specifically, she explores the mutual learning that occurs through nontraditional developmental relationships for the benefit of individuals and organizations.
 In addition, she is interested in how positive relationships across the work-life interface facilitate career success.
-Her second stream of work is currently focused on the individual and relational work-life factors that promote engagement in the workplace.

 Murphy has published her research in several journals, including the Academy of Management Learning and Education, Career Development International, Gender in Management, Human Resource Management, Journal of Management and the Journal of Vocational Behavior among others.
 Her book with Kathy Kram, Strategic Relationships at Work: Creating your circle of mentors, sponsors, and peers for success in business and life, applies the scholarship of mentoring to help everyone become an entrepreneurial protégé.